chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

 }
 ```

-Schema file is ready you can check it on [src/schema.graphql](code/subgraph/schema.graphql) last thing is to generate the schema entities by running
+The schema file is ready.
+You can check it on [src/schema.graphql](code/subgraph/schema.graphql).
+The last thing is to generate the schema entities by running

 ```
 yarn codegen
 ```

-command I will explain it in details later.
+The command I will explain it in detail later.

-Lets do the logic now that
+Let's do the logic now.
 Go to [src/swap-pairs.ts](code/subgraph/schema.graphql) delete everything inside the file

 Import the schema file